 Motorcycles are a common form of transport in just about every part of Thailand and the apparent Thai disregard for safety may come as a shock to many visitors.
 It’s not unusual to see entire families on one motorbike; dad driving, junior perched in front holding on to the handlebars and mum sat behind with babe in arms.

 There are certainly some unique sights on Thailand’s roads which, after a while, you get used to.
 Children driving to school on motorbikes bigger than they are; monks in orange robes riding pillion and carrying computer monitors; trios of young girls all clutching mobile phones to their ears whilst simultaneously checking their hair in the mirror.
 In Ko Samui I once saw a rider carrying the front end of a long piece of bamboo scaffolding whilst his colleague followed on some distance behind holding the rear end of the pole.
-Distinctly Thai-style and very much a case of T.I.T.
-(This is Thailand).
+Amazing Thailand.

 There is a serious side to all of this because I’m not exaggerating to say that with such a ubiquitous form of transport, just about every Thai person I know has had a family member or friend involved in a motorbike accident.
 Some have been minor, some have been fatal.